FUNDING RESOURCES for Home Modifications and Assistive Technology (AT)

 HISA Grants help Veterans with improvements to their home including, Ramps and Doorways entrance to or exit from their homes, door widening, roll in showers or walk in tubs, lowering counters/sinks, improving entrance paths or driveways, improving plumbing or electrical systems made necessary due to installation of home medical equipment.
-HISA provides $2000 to $6800 depending on if your disability is service connected.
-Click Here for
+HISA provides $2000 to $6800 depending on if your disability is 50% or more service connected.
+Click Here for HISA Information

 How to Apply

 To apply for a grant, fill out and submit VA Form 26-4555, Application in Acquiring Specially Adapted Housing or Special Home Adaptation Grant.
 You can access this form by: